The orchards and gardens at Brockhampton

 Pick your own

 Every year, the estate hosts pick your own events in early September where visitors can bring a bag and fill up on damsons.
+In April the damson blossom is out and surrounds the manor house with pretty white blossom.

 Our damsons are used to make Gun Dog gin, sold in the Granary shop and are used by the catering team in delicious pies and crumbles sold in the Old Apple Store tea room.